 Housing scholarship awards are granted to incoming students through the undergraduate admissions process.
 The amounts of the housing scholarship awards vary and are awarded by the Office of Admission.
-All students are considered for these awards, however not all students are guaranteed a housing award.
-Housing scholarship awards include, but are not limited to, the following: IIT Housing Scholarships, Athletic Room & Board, and ROTC Room & Board.
+All students are considered for these awards, however, not all students are guaranteed a housing award.
+Housing scholarship awards include but are not limited to the following: IIT Housing Scholarships, Athletic Room and Board, and ROTC Room and Board.

 Housing scholarship awards only apply toward housing charges billed by the Office of Student Accounting at IIT for one of the following undergraduate residences: McCormick Student Village, Gunsaulus Hall, or one of the university-owned sorority houses.

 *Students who matriculated prior to spring 2012 are eligible to use their housing scholarship, entitled "IIT Multi-Option Housing Scholarship," towards housing costs in State Street Village (SSV).

 Residential Advisor Scholarship Policy